olegantonyan/mpz/README.md

 #### Lyrics

 The track info dialog (right-click a track → "Track info") shows lyrics next to the metadata.
-Three providers are available, tried in order until one returns lyrics:
+Providers are tried in order until one returns lyrics:

 1. `embedded` - lyrics stored in tags (ID3v2 USLT, Vorbis Comment LYRICS, MP4 ©lyr, APE LYRICS);
 2. `sidecar` - a `<filename>.lrc` or `<filename>.txt` file next to the audio file.
 LRC timestamps are stripped for plain-text rendering;
 3. `lrclib` - online lookup via [LRCLIB](https://lrclib.net) (open, no API key required).

+Additional online providers, off by default: `netease` (NetEase), `qq` (QQ Music), `lyrics.ovh` (Lyrics.ovh).

 The default order is `[embedded, sidecar, lrclib]`.
-To override (for example, to disable online lookup, or change the order), add a `lyrics:` block to `global.yml`:
+To override (change the order, disable online lookup, or add providers), add a `lyrics:` block to `global.yml`:

 ```
 lyrics: